June 23, 2020

 5. Put yourself in attendees' shoes.

 All-day meetings and events can be draining, so it's important to make sure attendees feel refreshed when they get a break.
 Have housekeeping put extra supplies in the public restrooms for attendees to freshen up.
-A basket full of mouthwash, deodorant, hand sanitizer, etc. can really add to the guest experience.
+A welcome basket full of mouthwash, deodorant, hand sanitizer, etc. can really add to the guest experience.

 Most event organizers contract some sort of food and beverage for these breaks, but this is a great opportunity to offer options that will leave attendees energized.
 It depends on the planner’s budget, but at least make these options available.
 Offering healthy items like fruit-infused water and energy bites can be a nice change from soft drinks and cookies.